 Will students have bus transportation to and from school?

 Yes.
-Students coming from surrounding towns will be supplied transportation to and from the agriscience academy by their sending district for regular beginning and end times for the school day.
+Students coming from surrounding towns will be supplied transportation to and from the agriscience program by their sending district for regular beginning and end times for the school day.

 How many hours of work experience will my student have to complete outside of school?